djizco/electron-react-boilerplate/README.md

 Figure out importing images for backgrounds.

-Add tests for reducers and components
+Add tests for reducers and components.